insanity54/monitor-of-the-century/README.md

 ### Terminology

-*Checks* are scripts which find the status of your services.
+*Checks* - are scripts which find the status of your services.
 Think nagios libexec.
 Checks return a value OK, WARNING, or CRITICAL.

-*Tasks* are definitions that tell y2kmon when to do something, ie. execute a check script.
+*Tasks* - are definitions that tell y2kmon when to do something, ie. execute a check script.

-*Worker* The control flow for y2kmon.
+*Worker* - The control flow for y2kmon.
 Loads checks, reads tasks.
 (This is really only important if you're developing y2kmon.)

+*Jobs* - These are only used in the context of the schedule module.
+A scheduling job is created which runs a task every so often.

 ### How it works